gruntwork-io/terragrunt/README.md

 1. Your AWS user must have an [IAM policy](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/access-control-identity-based.html) granting all DynamoDB actions (`dynamodb:*`) on the table `terragrunt_locks` (see the [DynamoDB locking configuration](#dynamodb-locking-configuration) for how to configure this table name).
+In addition, IAM users will need the `iam:GetUser` permission on themselves so that DynamoDB can record which IAM User wrote the most recent lock.

    Here is an example IAM policy that grants the necessary permissions on the `terragrunt_locks` table in region `us-west-2` for an account with account id `1234567890`:

     ```json
     {
       "Version": "2012-10-17",
-      "Statement": [{
+      "Statement": [
+          {
-        "Sid": "",
+            "Sid": "ReadWriteToDynamoDB",
             "Effect": "Allow",
             "Action": "dynamodb:*",
             "Resource": "arn:aws:dynamodb:us-west-2:1234567890:table/terragrunt_locks"
-      }]
+          },
+          {
+            "Sid": "GetSelfIamUser",
+            "Effect": "Allow",
+            "Action": "iam:GetUser",
+            "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+          }
+      ]
     }
     ```